immerse-project/project-website-source/content/post/2021-06-16-nemo-beta-release.md

   focal_point = ""
 +++

 After 30 months of efforts and a global pandemics, the IMMERSE project team and the NEMO system team are glad to officially announce the beta-release of NEMO version 4.2 almost on time !
-Congratulations to all the NEMO developpers for this major contibution to the evolution of CMEMS services.
+Congratulations to all the NEMO developpers for this major contribution to the evolution of CMEMS services.

 [![](/img/posts/nemo-4.2_RC-release-june2021.jpg)](https://nemo-ocean.discourse.group/t/announcing-the-4-2-release-candidate-and-call-for-beta-testers/86)